GIC Logo

 Path:

 High-level football with scholarship opportunities.
-Often stepping stone to FBS.
+Often a stepping stone to FBS.

 NCAA Division II